Frederick V of the Palatinate: Death

 Frederick subsequently took part in Gustavus Adolphus' march into the Duchy of Bavaria, and was present for the march into Munich on 17 May 1632.
-Upon Frederick's pressing his case with Gustavus Adolphus, Gustavus Adolphus told Frederick that he would accept Frederick's restoration without Dutch/British support only if Frederick would agree to hold the Palatinate as a fief of the King of Sweden.
+He pressed his case with Gustavus Adolphus, who told Frederick that he would accept Frederick's restoration without Dutch/British support only if Frederick would agree to hold the Palatinate as a fief of the King of Sweden.
 The lands of the Palatinate were simply too important strategically for Gustavus Adolphus to hand them over to Frederick.
-Gustavus Adolphus also insisted that Frederick would have to agree to establish equal rights for Lutherans in his territories.
-Frederick refused Gustavus Adolphus' conditions and they parted, with Frederick travelling to Swedish-occupied Mainz, intending to return to The Hague.
+Gustavus Adolphus also insisted that Frederick would have to establish equal rights for Lutherans in his territories.
+Frederick refused Gustavus Adolphus' conditions and they parted.
+Frederick travelled to Swedish-occupied Mainz, intending to return to the Hague.

-Gustavus Adolphus was killed at the Battle of Lützen (1632) on 16 November 1632.
-About this time, the English finally determined to send an expeditionary force to participate in the Thirty Years' War.
+About this time, England finally determined to send an expeditionary force to Germany.
 Unfortunately for Frederick, it was too late.
-Beginning in October 1632, he had suffered from an infection that got worse in the following weeks.
+Gustavus Adolphus was killed at the Battle of Lützen (1632) on 16 November, and in October, Frederick developed an infection that got worse in the following weeks.
 The famed physician Peter Spina was summoned from Darmstadt to Mainz, but nothing could be done for Frederick.
-Frederick died on the morning of 29 November 1632, of a "pestilential fever".
+He died on the morning of 29 November 1632, of a "pestilential fever".

-Frederick's son and heir, Charles Louis, was only 15 years old.
-Therefore, Frederick's brother (Charles Louis' uncle), Ludwig Philipp, Louis Philip, Count Palatine of Simmern-Kaiserslautern, served as regent.
+Frederick's son and heir, Charles I Louis, was only 15 years old.
+Therefore, his uncle, Frederick's brother Ludwig Philipp of Simmern-Kaiserslautern, served as regent.
 Frederick's internal organs were buried at St. Catherine's in Oppenheim and his embalmed body was taken to Frankenthal.
-On 9 June 1635, with Spanish troops approaching, Ludwig Philipp of Pfalz-Simmern-Kaiserslautern fled to Kaiserslautern with Frederick's body.
-It is believed that Ludwig Philipp of Pfalz-Simmern-Kaiserslautern transferred Frederick's body to Sedan in September 1637, but Frederick's final resting place is unknown.
+On 9 June 1635, with Spanish troops approaching, Ludwig Philipp fled to Kaiserslautern with Frederick's body.
+It is believed that Ludwig Philipp transferred Frederick's body to Sedan in September 1637, but Frederick's final resting place is unknown.